*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

-Born into the antiques business, Paul's father was a dealer and ran a business specialising in portable antiques.
-By the age of six Paul was buying and selling Dinky Toys and at 19 he set up in business with his father.
-For the past ten years Paul has operated as a trade dealer, travelling around the country buying items from the public and selling them on to his contacts within the antiques trade.
-In February 2000 Paul was discovered by chance by BBC1's 'Bargain Hunt' programme and they were so impressed, that he appeared as one of the regular experts.
-Then in January 2001 he was asked to appear as the antiques specialist on BBC1's popular daytime show 'Housecall', sharing his considerable knowledge about different categories of antiques and collectibles.
+Paul Hayes was born into the antiques business.
+His father was a dealer and ran a business specialising in portable antiques.
+By the age of six, Paul was buying and selling Dinky Toys and at 19 he set up in business with his father.
+For the past ten years, Paul has operated as a trade dealer, travelling around the country buying items from the public and selling them to his contacts within the antiques trade.
+In February 2000 Paul was discovered by chance by BBC1’s ‘Bargain Hunt’ programme and they were so impressed, that he appeared as one of the regular experts.
+Then in January 2001, he was asked to appear as the antiques specialist on BBC1’s popular daytime show ‘Housecall’, sharing his considerable knowledge about different categories of antiques and collectables.

 He has been co-presenter of ‘Cash in the Attic’ since Autumn 2002 and was the expert presenter on BBC1’s ‘Star Sale’ in 2004.
 Paul is also the expert contributor to ‘Crimewatch UK’ and regularly appears on the programme talking about stolen antiques.
 Paul is currently presenting ‘Car Booty’ on BBC 1.
 He is very keen to demystify the antiques business – his mission is to encourage people from all walks of life to become knowledgeable collectors and a book titled ‘Cash in the Attic’ written by Paul has recently been published by BBC Books.

-Styles/periods from 18th century to date.
+Styles/periods from the 18th century to date.
 Collectables of the future.
 Key points to be highlighted with laminate pictures shown on an overhead projector.
-Duration – 40 mins

-‘Have you been listening!?’ - Approx 5 questions linked directly with the talk just given – ‘teams’ enter answers onto sheet.
-Duration – 5 mins
+‘Have you been listening!?’ – Approximately 5 questions linked directly with the talk just given and ‘teams’ enter answers onto the sheet.

 Guess the Value – 3 Items shown on the projector, which vary in value/rarity etc. Paul offers a brief description of the item and the audience place their estimate on the score sheet.
 Duration: 15 mins